stevenbenjamin/nashorn-jdom/README.md

 nashorn-jdom
 ============

-mimic a js dom using jdom
+Mimic a js dom using jdom.

+This is very preliminary.
+In particular there is no support for namespaces and testing is (so far) minimal.